 Hallo Friends of the German Language and Culture!

-Welcome to the GERMAN SCHOOL UPSTATE, SC - a community-driven and parent run non-profit Saturday and afternoon school.
+Welcome to the GERMAN SCHOOL UPSTATE, SC - a community-driven and parent run non-profit German language school.

 The German School Upstate, SC is dedicated to teaching the German language and culture to all ages and backgrounds.
 Our mission is to ensure that each student develops proficient German language skills, while also learning about the rich cultures and traditions of German-speaking countries.
 Our curriculum includes teaching cultural perspectives which lead to intercultural competence and enhance an understanding of our global community.